Edit Blog Post

 Surf beach at sunset.
 Vida Loca!

-Today, I arrive by way of public bus, listening to my music and contemplating out the window as the bumpy roadway drops is down into endless fields of sugar cane.
-I am happy.
-There is an acrid smell in the air that signifies a pending cane harvest.
-The fluffy tufts on top wave to me on a breeze.
+Today, I arrive by way of public bus, listening to my music and contemplating out the window as the bumpy roadway drops us down into endless fields of sugar cane.
+I am chuffed.
+There is an acrid sweet smell in the air that signifies a pending cane harvest.
+The fluffy top tufts of the cane stalks wave to me on a breeze.